 The Board of Directors may at any time create and issue new Classes or categories of Shares within any Sub-Fund.
 The Prospectus shall detail within each Sub-Fund the Classes and categories of Shares that the Board of Directors can create.
 A new Class or category of Shares may have different characteristics than the currently existing Classes or categories.

-Further information about the characteristics and the rights attached to each possible Class or Category of Shares is provided in Chapter 5 "Shares" and Sub-Fund Specific Information sections.
+Further information about the characteristics and the rights attached to each possible Class or Category of Shares and of any offering of new Classes or Category of Shares is provided in Chapter 5 "Shares" and Sub-Fund Specific Information sections.
 Information about the performance of the Classes of Shares is contained in the KID.